Bifidus factor: Breast milk

 Human breast milk contains unique and highly diverse human milk oligosaccharides.
 These oligosaccharides are considered to be a "Bifidus Factor" because they form highly desired intestinal bacteria; it is for this reason that baby formula contains added oligosaccharides in order to help build a child's immune system.
-Studies showed that infants, who were bottled fed, lacked intestinal colonization of bifidobacteria.
+Studies showed that infants who were bottle fed lacked intestinal colonization of bifidobacteria.
 This lack of bacteria made the babies susceptible to other infectious bacteria and ailments.
-The infants who were breast fed had higher concentration of the bacteria and their vulnerability too infections was significantly lower.
-Breast milk had high amounts of oligosaccharides.
-As, a result, oligosaccharides were added to milk formula.
+The infants who were breast fed had higher concentration of the bacteria and their vulnerability to infections was significantly lower.
+Breast milk had high amounts of oligosaccharides, and so, oligosaccharides were added to milk formula.
 This method worked and the colonization of bifidobacteria leveled.
 This suggested that the oligosaccharides found in human milk were candidates for the bifidus factor.

 Composition and function

 The bifidus factor might be lacto-N-biose I [LNB], which is a derivative of mucin sugars.
 However, the exact structure and mechanism behind the bifidus factor remains unknown.

 The bacteria would break down lactic acid and acetic acid.
 The environment of the intestine would become acidic, preventing the growth of any harmful pathogens.
 The function of LBN is unknown and it is possible that oligosaccharides with terminals of Galβ1-3GlcNAc are the bifidus factors.

 Bifidobacteria might suppress infections in infants and children.